 Variables measured by a nominal scale are unordered categorical variables and as the name says they have no order between observations.
 Blood group is a classic example.
 You can not say that blood type A is more or better than blood type B. They are simply different blood groups.
 Another classic example of unordered categorical variables are gender.
 The latter is a dichotomous or binary version of the nominal scale.

-Different scales of measures and descriptive statistics
+Scales of measures and choice of statistics

 Addition and subtraction are meaningless if the scale of measure does not have equidistant scale steps.
 This means for that you can’t calculate sum-score, average or do a subtraction to work out change.
 The latter causes problems if you want to look at changes over time as measured by, for example, a VAS (Visual Analogue Scale).
 Thus, you should not take a final value minus the initial value to calculate change when the variable is measured using an ordinal scale.

 |== Measures of central tendency ==||== Measures of dispersion ==|

 Parametric tests are inferential statistical tests assuming that observations are measured with an interval or ratio scale and that observations are normally distributed.
 Non parametric tests does not require observations to be measured by an interval or ratio scale and they do not need to be normally distributed.
 Parametric tests are often (but not always) more sensitive meaning that they have a slightly greater chance of finding something that you are looking for.
 However, the difference in sensitivity between parametric and non parametric testing is often surprisingly small.